Snow

 - volt/amp meter

-If you buy his kit and instructions and make it in the cabinet that he shows how to build in another of his videos, well yes, it’s possible to make a robust system.
+If you study up on what all these thing do and how they work together, then buy his kit and instructions and install it in the cabinet he shows how to build in another video, then yes, it’s possible to make a capable and reliable electrical system.

 But to me, this seemed way more complicated than it needed to be, just to power some lights, a fan, induction burner, and charge my phone.